elviajero971/react-weather-app/README.md

 - MVP : Adjust the design with Tailwind CSS
 - FEATURE : Display of the air quality data to the weather display with the OpenWeather API
 - FEATURE : Display of hourly weather forecast for the next 24h with the OpenWeather API
+- FEATURE : Display of a background image according to the weather
 ```

 ## 🌐 Live Demo